albbaous/GWAS_phenotype/README.md

 ```

-- `.cov` file also needs to be made in the same format (code for this in lines 289-297 in `metabohealth_imputed.R`).
+- `.cov` file also needs to be made in the same format (code for this in lines 260 onwards in `metabohealth_imputed.R`).
 It looks like this:

 ```
 FID	IID	Age	Sex	PC1	PC2	PC3	PC4	PC5	PC6	PC7	PC8	PC9	PC10